monicakh/mutual-fund/README.md

 # University FinalProject
-This is my Mutual Fund project for the final year project at Lebanese University.
+This is my Mutual Fund project for my Lebanese University final year project.

 I used ASP.net, MSSQL and some javascript.